5 key skills you need to become a doctor

 Communication plays a part in the diagnosis, liaising with the team to provide treatment, and helping the patient get an understanding of why you have decided on that treatment and how it will affect them.

-As a doctor, interacting with patients and colleagues will be a large part of your day-to-day duty, and if this skill is lacking it could make it very difficult to perform at your very best.
+As a doctor, building relationships by interacting with patients and colleagues will be a large part of your day-to-day duty, and if this skill is lacking it could make it very difficult to perform at your very best.

 2. Decision-making skills